Edmonton's Best Independent Coffee Shops

-Edmonton is rich in coffee shops, from the every-man chains (Tim Hortons, Second Cup) to the tiny, indie variety (a la Elm café and Farrow) and everything in between.
+Edmonton coffee shops come in every size and flavour, from the every-man chains (Tim Hortons, Second Cup) to the tiny, indie variety (a la Little Brick and Farrow) and everything in between.
 Over the last few years, new coffee shops have popped up in YEG like a bag of Orville Redenbacher’s on movie night.
 The new generation of sleek, quirky java haunts sprinkled throughout Edmonton complement our cadre of veteran cafes.
-This roundup is meant to peek into Edmonton’s sovereign coffee spots and offer a quick guide for our city’s coffee culture.
+This roundup is meant to peek into Edmonton’s sovereign coffee spots and offer a quick guide to coffee in Edmonton.

 Stop in at Block 1912 and enjoy some of Edmonton’s finest coffees and gelatos, located in a historic building in the heart of Old Strathcona.
 The comfy seating and fresh fruit pies (baked on site) will make you want to stay for the whole afternoon.